 Sanctioned tournaments are run according to USTA’s and SCTA’s tournament rules, and typically have one or more roving officials who will monitor players’ compliance with the rules.

 There are seven levels of junior tournaments that are sanctioned by the SCTA.
 (The selection process for levels 6 – 1 is based on ranking.

-- Level 7 (Novice or Entry Level) tournaments—these are one-day events in a “round-robin” or other format, intended for beginning tournament players.
+- Level 7 (Novice or Entry Level) tournaments—these are one-day events in a “round-robin” or another format, intended for beginning tournament players.
 The 12U division will offer green and yellow ball events.

-- Level 6 (Satellite or Local Level) tournaments—these are multi-day events for players who have a little bit of tournament experience.
+- Level 6 (Satellite or Local Level) tournaments—these are multi-day events for players who have a little bit more tournament experience.

 - Level 5 (Sectional Open) tournaments—these tournaments are for players at a more advanced level who have moved beyond the satellite competition level.